andersonopt/website/content/book-a-demo.md

 +++
 {{< column "wrap_min pt-4 center" >}}

-# Book a demo
+# Let us show you what we can do

-We'd love to show you what we can do.
-Please reach out for product demos, pricing, or any other questions have.
+Please fill out this form so we can set up time to connect (product demos, pricing, general questions).
 We look forward to speaking with you.

 {{< /column >}}